 Tips to Avoid Heavy Paint Fumes From the Start

 - While it is not always possible, the best way to avoid heavy fumes is to select a healthy alternative paint, like one with low or zero VOC (volatile organic compounds) paint formula.
-If you must use an oil-based paint or primer, choose those that are marked as "low odor".
-There are also paints made from plants, milk, minerals, or clay that are less toxic to the environment.
+If you must use an oil-based paint or primer, choose those that are marked as low odor.
+There are also paints made from plants, milk, minerals, or clay.

 - While painting one room, keep the doors and windows open if possible to allow the fumes to dissipate into the air.
 But keep doors of the other rooms in your house closed to prevent the fumes from spreading.
 Use the same tips when stripping paint for a project.

 What Are Volatile Organic Compounds?
 U.S. Environmental Protection Agency